MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 To grant access to the data store to users and groups from another tenant, you need to enable cross-tenant authentication on your Azure Data Explorer cluster.
 For more information, see [Allow cross-tenant queries and commands](/azure/data-explorer/kusto/access-control/cross-tenant-query-and-commands).

 > [!TIP]
-> Cross-tenant authentication is enabled in Real-Time Analytics and on free Azure Data Explorer clusters.
-That lets you grant access to users and groups in your Microsoft Entra ID tenant to view data in these databases.
+> To let you grant access to users and groups in your Microsoft Entra ID tenant, cross-tenant authentication is enabled in Real-Time Analytics and on free Azure Data Explorer clusters.

 ## Manage data store